jordanamorais/sublime-config/README.md

 ## Code Style ##

 ### Soft Tabs ###
-I started to use Soft Tabs (tabs with two spaces).
-Add this to your Sublime User Preferences:
+I started to use Soft Tabs (tabs with two spaces) instead of Hard Tabs ([See this stackoverflow question about this] (http://stackoverflow.com/questions/9446109/soft-tabs-or-hard-tabs).
+If you want to, add this to your Sublime User Preferences:

 ```
 {